Fabrikant, The Wordsmith

 This is a game for adults.
 It has a fair bit of gore, violence, sexual elements, and touches on offensive topics.
 If that's not for you, turn around now, this site has plenty of other content that you will like better.

-This is an entry for Sherbet's "Summer's End Synnery Contest".
+This game was an entry to Sherbet's "Summer's End Synnergy Contest".
 (I wanted it to be Quentin Tarantino, but it turned out David Lynch.)

 The Laconia Incident